eliranwong/MultiAMDGPU_AIDev_Ubuntu/README.md

 * No integrated GPU

-* Two AMD RX 7900 XTX installed, with node values, noted from rocminfo output, '0' and '1'
+* Two AMD RX 7900 XTX installed.
+(Their node values in 'rocminfo' output are '1' and '2', as the AMD Ryzen Threadripper CPU on my device is identified as "Agent 1" and is assigned 0 as its node value.
+Therefore, I use indexes '0', '1' instead for GPUs setting below.)

 ## Overview